Gabriel (-Honoré) Marcel

 - Flynn, Thomas R, 2006.
 “Toward the Concrete: Marcel As Existentialist,” American Catholic Philosophical Quarterly, 80(3): 355–367.

 - Franke, William, 2009.
-“Existentialism: An Athistic or a Christian Philosophy?” in Analecta Husserliana: The Yearbook of Phenomenological Research Volume CIII: Phenomenology and Existentialism Book One: New Waves of Philosophical Inspirations, Dordrecht: Springer Science + Business Media.
+“Existentialism: An Athistic or a Christian Philosophy?” in Analecta Husserliana: The Yearbook of Phenomenological Research (Volume CIII), Dordrecht: Springer.

 - –––, 1987.
 Dramatic Approaches to Creative Fidelity: A Study in the Theatre and Philosophy of Gabriel Marcel (1889–1973), Lanham, MD: University Press of America.